 Financial assets are classified by reference to the business model within which they are held and their contractual cash flow characteristics.
-The 2014 version of IFRS 9 introduces a 'fair value through other comprehensive income' category for certain debt instruments.

-Financial liabilities are classified in a similar manner to under LAS 39, however, there are differences in the requirements applying to the measurement of an entity's own credit risk.
+IFRS 9 contains three principal classification categories for financial assets: measured at amortised cost, fair value through other comprehensive income (FVOCI) and fair value through profit or loss (FVTPL).
+The standard eliminates the existing IAS 39 categories of held to maturity, loans and receivables and available for sale.
+Financial liabilities are classified in a manner similar to IAS 39, however there are differences in the requirements applying to the measurement of an entity's own credit risk.